HyperCalmSketch/HyperCalmSketch/CPU/README.md

 ## How to run

-Please enter the folder `PeriodicBatch`, `Batch`, `TopK` and `Variable` to run the experiments in finding periodic batches, item batches, and top-k items, respectively.
+Please enter the folder `PeriodicBatch`, `Batch`, `TopK` and `DMA` to run the experiments in finding periodic batches, item batches, and top-k items, respectively.

 More details can be found in the folders.